If you're thinking about getting financial advice, there are a number of important points to think about.

 In the UK, financial advice is clearly defined into two categories – independent or restricted.

 If you choose an independent adviser they'll consider all product options that meet your needs in the UK market.
 Restricted advice covers a wide range of advice services.
 Some restricted advisers may advise only on one company’s products, while others can make recommendations from a selected range of providers and/or product solutions.
-But restricted advice needn’t be an inferior option.
-It’s simply designed to meet different customer needs, and you should carefully assess your own requirements before you make your mind up.
+It’s designed to meet different customer needs, and you should carefully assess your own requirements before you make your mind up.

-Whatever route you opt for, your adviser will explain up front which category their advice falls into, and any advice restriction that exists.
-Both types of adviser will have to meet the same standards of fairness and professionalism, and they must also ensure they have your best interests in mind.
+Whatever route you opt for, your adviser will explain up front which category their advice falls into and any advice restriction that exists.
+All advisers must meet the same standards of fairness and professionalism, and they must also ensure they have your best interests in mind.

 Check the cost of advice and how you'll pay

 The cost to review your retirement options will vary according to your circumstances and the adviser firm you choose.
 You should always shop around to ensure you get the right advice at a cost that suits your budget.
-Your adviser must explain up front how much their advice will cost, and how they charge, but the typical cost for a one-off task, such as turning a £100,000 pension pot into an annuity, is around £1,800 (Which?
-Financial advice investigation Feb 2014).
+Your adviser must explain up front how much their advice will cost, and how they charge.
 There are usually three options to pay:

 Option 1: direct payment